 If you do object, we will stop processing unless we have compelling legitimate grounds to continue to process the personal data, and these override your interests, rights and freedoms.

-We will act upon any request within one month.
-We may extend this period for two further months where necessary, depending on the complexity and the number of requests.
+If you want to exercise these rights, send a written request to the data protection officer.
+We will act upon any request within 30 days of receipt of the request.
+VGC may extend this period for two further months where necessary, depending on the complexity and the number of requests.

-- right to respect for private and family life
+- Right to respect for private and family life

-- freedom of thought, belief and religion
+- Freedom of thought, belief and religion

-- freedom of expression
+- Freedom of expression

-- freedom of assembly and association
+- Freedom of assembly and association

 Data protection by design and by default